ngfblog/pfsense-rule-order/README.md

 pfSense always adds new rules to the bottom of the list.
 Every time you add a rule, you have to manually drag it to the right position.
 Miss it once, and your security policy silently breaks.

-It gets worse if you're running pfBlockerNG — its cron job rewrites firewall rules periodically, and your carefully ordered rules can get shuffled without any warning.
-This has been discussed on the Netgate forum in multiple threads with no built-in fix:
+It gets worse when packages like pfBlockerNG are installed — they rewrite rules in config.xml periodically, which can shift your manually ordered rules without warning.
+But even without extra packages, the base problem exists: pfSense has no way to lock rule order.
+This has come up many times on the Netgate forum with no built-in fix:

 - [pfBlockerNG rules going downwards in the firewall rule everyday](https://forum.netgate.com/topic/89551/pfblockerng-rules-is-going-downwards-in-the-firewall-rule-everyday) (22k views)
 - [How to make rules order persistent?](https://forum.netgate.com/topic/117911/how-to-make-rules-order-persistent)